Best-Rated Heat Pumps

 Editor’s Notes

-Although not receiving enough reviews to make our award this year, Hitachi is a well-known and respected name when it comes to heat pump technology.
+Hitachi is a well-known and respected name when it comes to heat pump technology.
+It has four wall-mounted inverter heat pumps, available in a range of heating/cooling power outputs:

-S Series: includes premium features such as motion detection and advanced air filtration.
+P Series: includes features such as motion detection and self-cleaning air filtration.

-airHome 400: turn on/off, set and adjust temperature through airCloud Go app, Voice Control, Alexa and Google Home.
-Hitachi FrostWashTM technology helps to maintain performance.
+airHome 400: control through airCloud Go app, Voice Control, Alexa and Google Home.
+Features ViroSense Z1 air purification filter.

-airHome 600: packed with smart automation technology to make your life easier, reduce energy consumption and enhance sleep quality.
+airHome 600: packed with smart technology that helps reduce energy consumption and enhance sleep quality.
+Features AQtiv-Ion technology that helps to maintain air purity.

 TOSHIBA logoToshiba